 Income Tax for Freelancers: Self Employment Tax Benefits & Deductions in India

 However, the biggest benefit of all when it comes to being self-employed is that people get to keep more of the money they make.
 For salaried individuals, the government takes a large chunk of their salary and only limited deductions are offered for savings and expenses.
-But self-employment income has huge tax benefits compared to salary, business, or rental incomes.
+But self-employed individuals can claim several business-related deductions and may benefit from presumptive taxation schemes, which can help reduce their overall tax burden.

-Government of India offers many self employment tax benefits & deductions to professionals and freelancers.
-This article will inform how you can make your self-employed business profitable by claiming, deductions, exemptions, and tax benefits.
+The Government of India offers several tax benefits and deductions to self-employed professionals and freelancers.
+This article explains how you can reduce your tax liability by claiming eligible deductions, exemptions, and tax benefits.

 Who is a Self-Employed Person in India?

-Before we get started with the taxation rules and exemptions for self-employed people in India, we need to understand who is considered as Self Employe inside the Union Territory of India.
+Before we get started with the taxation rules and deductions for self-employed people in India, we need to understand who is generally considered self-employed under Indian tax laws.

 Note: Self Employment is not exclusively defined as per the Income Tax Act 1961.
 However, there are a few points and mentions as per the Income tax act and rules, that hint at what could or could not be considered as Self employment.

-• A person who should be trading or providing services on his own is considered as self Employed
+- A person engaged in trading or providing services independently is generally considered self-employed

-• Self Employed people are taxed under the head “Profit and gain from Business or Profession” of Income Tax Act, 1961
+- Income earned by self-employed individuals is generally taxed under the head “Profits and Gains of Business or Profession” under the Income Tax Act, 1961

 Self-employed persons include shopkeepers, sole proprietors, contractors, lawyers, consultants, freelancers, artists, musicians, individual service providers, doctors (own clinic), and many other professionals.